 - Intellectual property (IP)

 When it’s unclear how ideas and IP will be handled, partners might be hesitant to share their proprietary information.
 That’s why it’s key to know how to handle ownership of ideas and intellectual property when working with different partners from your ecosystem.
-Open innovation requires clearly defined agreements before entering the ideation and innovation process, each depending on the type of open innovation structure you opt for.
+As such, open innovation requires clearly defined agreements before entering the ideation and innovation process.
+And each depends on the type of open innovation structure you opt for.

 Open innovation versus closed innovation

 Open innovation and closed innovation are different innovation approaches.
-Closed innovation is considered the traditional approach, where a company uses its internal teams and own (human) resources and knowledge to develop new processes, services, and products.
+Closed innovation is the traditional approach.
+A company develops new processes, services, and products with its internal teams and own (human) resources and knowledge.
 Open innovation is a more collaborative approach where organizations invite external parties to be part of their open model.
 While often based on external ideas from outside the company, open innovation can be based on internal ideas from employees beyond the usual research & development and/or innovation departments.

-While closed innovation is based on the assumption that all necessary elements to innovate are readily available within the company, open innovation utilizes purposive inflows and outflows of knowledge to accelerate the innovation process.
+Closed innovation is based on the assumption that all necessary elements to innovate are readily available within the company.
+Open innovation utilizes purposive inflows and outflows of knowledge to accelerate the innovation process.
 Structurally, the two approaches differ significantly.
-The former is characterized by a centralized and hierarchical framework.
+A centralized and hierarchical framework characterizes the former method.
 Innovation is driven by a small group of high-level experts.
 The latter uses a decentralized approach, where innovation generally can be ‘done’ by anyone rather than a select few.

 Many fortune 500 companies today use open innovation to source external knowledge to accelerate internal innovation.
 Take a look at some examples of companies that have leveraged open innovation in recent years.